 It’s the first and only book written specifically for English teachers abroad.
 You’ll learn about living frugally to pay off debts and build an emergency fund.
 Then, you’ll learn how to increase your salary, invest in the stock market, and get your side-gig going on.

 Finally…financial freedom and you can escape the 9-5.
 Sounds awesome, right?
 It is.
+Once you get started down the road to financial freedom, you’ll never look back.

 The book is available in both digital and print formats.
 Keep a copy on the bookshelf in your office for a dose of financial inspiration.
 Or, get a copy on your phone or tablet and read it on your 2-hour commute to work and dream of better things.